 Before enabling SLS, you must gather provisioning data from PIM and deliver it to the Branch Gateway.
 Run PIM's Device Profile Wizard to perform this task.
 The Device Profile Wizard gathers a subset of the Communication Manager translations (dial plan analysis and destination routing instructions) and delivers them to the Branch Gateway.
-If PIM is not available, this translation subset (the SLS data set) can be created manually, using the procedure described in Prerequisites for using the CLI to manually configure SLS administration on the Branch Gateway on page 133.
+If PIM is not available, this translation subset (the SLS data set) can be created manually, using the procedure described in Using the CLI to manually configure SLS administration on the gateway on page 140.

 PIM must be installed on and launched from the Avaya Network Management Console.
-For information about PIM, see PIM access on page 30.
+For information about PIM, see PIM access on page 34.

 - 1. Ensure that the Network Management Console (NMC) has discovered the Branch Gateway. - 2.
-Before PIM's automatic scheduled SLS updates can work as expected, set the device parameters for both the server and the Branch Gateway in the NMC: - · Server.
+Before PIM's automatic scheduled SLS updates can work as expected, set the device parameters for both the server and the Branch Gateway in the NMC: - Server.
 Communication Manager login and password